Sethchong/Serious-SQL/Basics.md

 limit 10;
 ````

+so in the above codes - we want to write a cte to count how many duplicates in a for each row

+then we want to sum the duplicates up and only select those > 1 and then we will be able to find out which id has the most duplicates

 #### Q2 Second Highest Duplicate
 Which log_date value had the most duplicate records after removing the max duplicate id value from question 1?